 A study in Georgia examined fawn survival and coyote populations in conjunction with coyote removal on two wildlife management areas.
 The first year, trappers removed an estimated 81 percent of the coyotes from one wildlife management area and a similar number on the other.
 Fawn survival went up on one area but did not improve on the other.
 The study’s authors concluded, “coyote control may not achieve management objectives in some areas.”

 If you still insist on undertaking some method of control, focus on trapping.
 Hunting is fun and a skilled hunter can rack up some impressive numbers, but it can’t produce the numbers of coyotes that a trap line can.
 Traps work 24 hours a day and a good trapper can set dozens in a day.
 Even the best hunter can’t cover as much territory as a good trapper.
 There is a reason no scientific study has used hunters instead of trappers.

-Catching a coyote in a trap is difficult though, even for experienced trappers.
+Catching a coyote in a trap may be difficult though, even for experienced trappers.
 It’s going to be even tougher if you’ve never set a trap before.
-Check with your state trapper’s association for demonstrations or even a local trapper that might be willing to show you some basic skills.
+Check with your state trapper’s association for demonstrations or even a local trapper who might be willing to show you some basic skills.
 The worst thing you can do is educate a coyote.
 That just makes them more difficult to catch the next time they approach a trap.